department-of-veterans-affairs/health-apis-patient-generated-data/patient-generated-data-tests/README.md

 # patient-generated-data-tests

-Integration tests.
+Integration tests docker image.

-## Interactive local system
+Tests are executed during the standard build.
+For additional debugging:

-Use `maven-start-processes` to launch the application in standalone mode for integration testing.
+- Use `start-processes-for-integration-tests.sh` to launch the application as configured for local integration testing
+- Use `local-docker-image.sh` to build and run the integration test docker image